 If you intend to travel by public transport in Japan:

 - Consider buying a Japan Rail Pass if you are making multiple journeys by train during tournament time.
 While some restrictions apply, it can make rail travel much easier and far cheaper.
-You cannot purchase a rail pass once you are in Japan, so organise it before you depart your home country.

 - For local train, subway and bus journeys you are advised to obtain a prepaid travel card or IC Card upon arrival in Japan.
 These cards are available for different regions and can be pre-loaded with credit.
 You simply scan the card at the ticket gate at the start and end of your journey and the correct fare is deducted from the card.
 They can be purchased at most stations through ticket machines.
 They can even be used for purchases at Japan’s convenience stores and for paying taxi fares.